-- Mobile-friendly eFlashcards strengthen understanding of key terms and concepts. - Mobile-friendly practice quizzes allow for independent assessment by students of their mastery of course material. - A customized online action plan includes tips and feedback on progress through the course and materials, which allows students to individualize their learning experience. - Web exercises and meaningful web links facilitate student use of Internet resources, further exploration of topics, and responses to critical thinking questions.
+- Mobile-friendly eFlashcards strengthen understanding of key terms and concepts. - Mobile-friendly practice quizzes allow for independent assessment by students of their mastery of course material. - Web exercises and meaningful web links facilitate student use of Internet resources, further exploration of topics, and responses to critical thinking questions. - EXCLUSIVE!
+Access to full-text SAGE journal articles that have been carefully selected to support and expand on the concepts presented in each chapter. - Access to GSS 2014 data sets.